rajat-rathee/network-traffic/README.md

 # Network Traffic Tracker
 Track added members on your network with scans.
 View history of all scans ran and pull specific information of who was on the network during each scan.
-There is also a scheduler feature where you can automatically run scans every 30 minutes.
+Scheduler feature where you can automatically run scans every 30 minutes.

 Built using: Python, Flask, SQLite3, SQLAlchemy